-Joseph Flynn, Ph.D., has shared a passion for a more equal world since coming to NIU in 2007.
+Joseph Flynn has shared a passion for social justice since coming to Northern Illinois University in 2007.

-Flynn’s professional focus is right in line with that, concentrating on the intersection of multicultural and social justice education, as well as Whiteness studies, media and popular culture, and curriculum studies.
+His academic focus examines the intersection of multicultural and social justice education, as well as Whiteness studies; media and popular culture; and curriculum studies.
 His work has made him a wide-ranging media expert on timely topics in education, politics, entertainment and culture.

 In 2018, he won the American Association for Teaching and Curriculum’s O.L.
 Davis, Jr. Outstanding Book Award for “White Fatigue: Rethinking Resistance for Social Justice.”
-That same year, the College of Education honored him with an Outstanding Contribution to Social Justice recognition for his positive promotion of diversity across campus.
+That same year, the NIU College of Education honored him with an Outstanding Contribution to Social Justice award.

 Scores of K-12 educators also have benefitted from his knowledge and passion, thanks to their participation in the Social Justice Summer Camp launched in 2017 by Flynn and College of Education colleagues James Cohen and Michael Manderino.
 This multi-day immersion in professional development experience challenges teachers and administrators to explore, confront and address issues of diversity, equity and inclusion in their schools.